Academic Regulations and Requirements

 The following requirements apply to Doctor of Pharmacy students (as defined for each item), unless a waiver is obtained from the appropriate school official.

-All students must attend and participate at the Pharmacy Career Enhancement and Professional Preparation Day during their final year of the program unless previously excused, in writing, in advance of the event by the Dean or designee.
+All students are encouraged to attend and P4 Pharm.D. students are required to attend and participate at the Pharmacy Career Fair and Residency Showcase during held annually during the fall in Kansas City unless previously excused, in writing, in advance of the event by the Dean or designee.

-All students must complete BLS/CPR for Health Care Providers through the American Heart Association or the American Red Cross.
-Certification must be obtained and submitted to the School by September 30 of the P1 year and renewed during the P3 year.
+All students must complete BCLS/CPR for Health Care Providers through the American Heart Association or the American Red Cross.
+Certification must be obtained and submitted to the School by the deadline date specified in the non-credit requirements of the P1 year and renewed during the P3 year.
 The certification must remain current and be valid through the last Advanced Pharmacy Practice Experiential [APPE] rotation.

 Health Insurance Coverage